neow3j/neow3j/DEVELOPMENT.md

 ## Publishing and Using a Snapshot to/from Sonatype

 - Either run the "_Release SDK, devpack, Gradle plugin_" workflow on Github with the "Snapshot" flag set to true.
-- Or run `./gradlew --info publishToSonatype -Psnapshot` locally.
+- Or run `./gradlew --info publish -Psnapshot` locally.
 Requires the same properties as for a normal release (check the `RELEASE.md` file).

 Note that both approaches will generate snapshot artifacts for all modules including the `gradle-plugin` but excluding the `int-tests` module.

 ### Using the SDK and Devpack Snapshot